wheelercj/Drumline/README.md

 ### Storage limits

-It's important to keep track of which sites to block, when to block them, etc. including through browser restarts and device changes.
+It's important to keep track of which sites to block, when to block them, etc. through browser restarts and device changes.
 That's why those settings are stored in [sync storage](https://developer.chrome.com/docs/extensions/reference/api/storage#storage_areas).
-However, sync storage has a limit of about 8 KB per item.
-If most of the commonly used hostnames are around 10 to 20 characters long, then Drumline can block up to roughly 350 to 700 sites while keeping the implementation simple.
-This seems like plenty to me for now.
-Other settings categories that need to store more than just the hostname, like daily time limits, will have slightly less capacity.
-In any case, a system notification will appear if a storage limit is reached.
+However, sync storage has a limit of about 8 KB per item and up to 512 items.
+If most of the commonly used hostnames are around 10 to 20 characters long, then Drumline has these approximate storage limits:

+- indefinitely block up to roughly 350 to 700 sites
+- set daily block times on up to roughly 200 to 400 sites

+A system notification will appear if a storage limit is reached.
+There are ways to increase these limits by making the implementation more complicated, but I don't see any need to right now.